Tlamir/OpenGL_Tricks/README.md

 ## Notes

-- This is a learning project, not intended for production use
 - The code includes helpful comments explaining key OpenGL concepts
 - The project uses modern OpenGL (Core Profile) rather than legacy OpenGL